Z-Fisher/Battle_Bot/README.md

 ## Software

+Our bot's life points and team color were indicated with this LED ring.

 ![](graphics/I2C%20dynamic%20light%20display.jpg)

 HTC Vive Photo-Diode Localization: Reverse engineered the circuit surrounding the photodiode and developed the software to utilize the HTC Vive "Lighthouse" as a position and orientation localizer.
-A link to an animation of the "Lighthouse" can be found in the general description for this project.
+A link to an animation of the "Lighthouse" can be found in the map description for this project.
 ![](graphics/htc%20vive%20photo-diode%20localization.jpg)